 Atlantic Salmon Fishing in Canada

-Salmon Lodge is the sister lodge to Camp Bonaventure and is located on the banks of the Grand Cascapedia on Quebec’s Gaspé Peninsula on the east coast of Canada.
-The lodge is ideally located to allow clients the opportunity to fish the Grand Cascapedia, petit Cascapedia and Bonaventure Rivers from June to September.
+Salmon Lodge is the sister lodge to Camp Bonaventure and is located on the banks of the Grand Cascapedia on Quebec’s Gaspé Peninsula on Canada’s east coast.
+The lodge is ideally located to allow anglers to fish the Grand Cascapedia, Petit Cascapedia and Bonaventure Rivers from June to September.
 These three rivers vary in their character, the Grand Cascapedia is clear but tea tinted and the Bonaventure and Petit Cascapedia run gin clear.

 The fishing is normally by wading, but earlier in the year when water levels are higher canoes may be used to access some of the beats.
-Gaspé is famous for its big fish and these rivers regularly catch fish over 30lbs, even up to 40lbs.
-The chance of being able to sight cast to fish this size using dry flies in crystal clear water is unique to this part of the world.
+Gaspé is famous for its big fish and these rivers regularly catch fish over 30lb, even up to 40lb.
+The opportunity to sight cast to fish this size using dry flies in crystal clear water is unique to this part of the world.
 Whether you are a beginner just learning how to cast or an experienced fly caster seeking to perfect your skills with a single-handed or Spey rod, this band of talented guides will take care of your every need.

 overlooking the majestic Grand Cascapedia River